Barry Bonds: 2007 season

 On July 19, after a 21 at-bat hitless streak, Bonds hit two home runs, numbers 752 and 753, against the Chicago Cubs.
-He went 3-for-3 with two home runs, six RBIs, and a walk on that day.
+He went three for three with two home runs, six runs batted in, and a walk on that day.
 The struggling last-place Giants still lost the game, 9–8.
 On July 27, Bonds hit home run 754 against Florida Marlins pitcher Rick VandenHurk.
 Bonds was then walked his next four at-bats in the game, but a two-run shot helped the Giants win the game 12–10.
 It marked the first time since he had hit #747 that Bonds had homered in a game the Giants won.
-On August 4, Bonds hit a 382 foot (116 m) home run against Clay Hensley of the San Diego Padres for home run number 755, tying Hank Aaron's all-time record.
+On August 4, Bonds hit a 382 foot (116 m) home run against former Giants draftee, San Diego Padres starting pitcher, and future San Francisco Giant Clay Hensley for home run number 755, tying Hank Aaron's all-time record.
 Bonds greeted his son, Nikolai, with an extended bear hug after crossing home plate.
 Bonds greeted his teammates and then his wife, Liz Watson, and daughter Aisha Lynn behind the backstop.
 Hensley was the 445th different pitcher to give up a home run to Bonds.
 Ironically, given the cloud of suspicion that surrounded Bonds, the tying home run was hit off a pitcher who had been suspended by baseball in 2005 for steroid use.
 He was walked in his next at-bat and eventually scored on a fielder's choice.

 On August 7 at 8:51 PM PDT, at Oracle Park (then known as AT&T Park) in San Francisco, Bonds hit a 435 foot (133 m) home run, his 756th, off a pitch from Mike Bacsik of the Washington Nationals, breaking the all-time career home run record, formerly held by Hank Aaron.
 Coincidentally, Bacsik's father had faced Aaron (as a pitcher for the Texas Rangers) after Aaron had hit his 755th home run.
 On August 23, 1976, Michael J. Bacsik held Aaron to a single and a fly out to right field.
 The younger Bacsik commented later, "If my dad had been gracious enough to let Hank Aaron hit a home run, we both would have given up 756."
 After hitting the home run, Bonds gave Bacsik an autographed bat.